Disaster Alert Apps

 1. Disaster Alert – Global

-Disaster Alert features current global disaster and active hazard info on an interactive map or list.
+The Disaster Alert application features current global disaster and active hazard info on an interactive map or list.
 Users can also share or add information on current situations.

 2. Real time Warning – Global